 If you change things up, you might appreciate the difference in your cups of coffee.
 Buying two bags of coffee beans or trying different methods of making coffee.
 If you mix things up and compare the results you will get a clearer insight into how coffee can be different.

 I’m describing coffee here but the same principles can be applied to wine or craft beer or whiskey or brandy.
-Well, alcohol, I guess.
-Training yourself to recognize and appreciate different flavors is a skill that will never lose its appeal.
-And no-one likes the guy who doesn’t know the difference between cinnamon and coriander!
+(Well, alcohol, I guess.)
+Training yourself to recognize and appreciate different flavors is a skill that will never lose its appeal, and any progress you make discovering the different myriad tastes in coffee will transfer over to anything else with a rich tapestry of tastes.
+And if nothing else, differentiating between basic tastes is a useful skill.
+No-one likes the guy who doesn’t know the difference between cinnamon and coriander!

 Enjoy this article?
 Absolutely hate it?
 Either way, I’d love to hear from you.